TradeTrust/documentation/docs/appendix/address-resolution.md

 ---
-id: settings
+id: address-resolution
-title: Settings
+title: Address Resolution
-sidebar_label: Settings
+sidebar_label: Address Resolution
 ---

 The TradeTrust website allows you to create and verify documents, view resources and contact the team should